stellar/stellar-etl-airflow/README.md

 [This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_copy_table_task.py) copies a table from an specified BigQuery `project.dataset.table` to its destination inside of an specific project and dataset.

+### **build_coingecko_api_to_gcs_task**

+[This file](https://github.com/stellar/stellar-etl-airflow/blob/master/dags/stellar_etl_airflow/build_coingecko_api_to_gcs_task.py) creates a CSV file from the CoinGecko API and uploads it to Google Cloud Storage, inside of a bucket.
+The file is named after the destination_blob_name parameter and the columns parameter is used to create the CSV file with the specified columns.

 <br>

 # Further Development